Subaru-PFS/ets_target_database/docs/getting_started.md

 pfs-targetdb-cli diagram -c dbconf.toml
 ```

 An ER diagram will be generated as `erdiagram_targetdb-YYYYMMDDHHmmss.pdf` in the current directory.
+Note that SchemaCrawler must be installed and the directory must be set in the `dbconf.toml` file.

 ### Python example